macgeeknz/unifi-video-timelapse/README.md

 - wait about 3-4 minutes for the VM to restart

-- connect to the VM trough apache and check that new still frames are being added here:
+- connect to the VM through apache and check that new still frames are being added here every 10 seconds:

 	http://nvr.vm.ip.address/timelapse/scratch/jpegs/

 - after an hour, connect to the VM through apache and check that the an MP4 was created:

-	- connect to the VM trough apache and check that new still frames are being added here:
+	- connect to the VM through apache and check that new still frames are being added here:

 	http://nvr.vm.ip.address/timelapse/movies/

-Note that the apache access is not encrypted, nor authenticated.
-Therefore anyone who knows where to look could view the contents of your timelapse folder.
+# Note that the apache access is not encrypted, nor authenticated.
+Anyone who knows where to look could view the contents of your timelapse folder!
 There are plenty of other tutorials on the 'net about how to achieve security in apache so the steps for that are not covered here.